-According to the survey, the most highly-ranked outdoor entertainment features eschewed more expensive, elaborate items like outdoor refrigerators and sinks in favor of the essentials such as seating and dining areas (95.6 percent); grills (94.4 percent); fire pits and fireplaces (94 percent), and items that make outdoor living easier such as low-maintenance landscapes (94 percent) and weatherized outdoor furniture (77 percent).
+According to the survey, the most highly-ranked outdoor entertainment features eschewed more expensive, elaborate items like outdoor refrigerators and sinks in favor of the essentials such as seating and dining areas (95.6 percent); grills (94.4 percent); cheap fire pits and fireplaces (94 percent), and items that make outdoor living easier such as low-maintenance landscapes (94 percent) and weatherized outdoor furniture (77 percent).

 You can easily update your backyard into an outdoor living space without having to make a significant investment in remodeling.
 Here are some ideas to create an ideal outdoor room: